ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 OVHcloud offers different Artificial Intelligence services through its AI Partners Ecosystem.
 You will benefit from a catalogue of **ready-to-use applications** provided by our partners which you will be able to easily deploy according to your needs through **AI Deploy**.

-**Voxsit is an OVHcloud partner that offers AI services dedicated to Speech to Text (ASR).
+**Voxist is an OVHcloud partner that offers AI services dedicated to Speech to Text (ASR).
 This guide will introduce Voxist solution features, as well as covering how it works and associated billing.**

 ## Introduction